AlexisHutin/home_lab/README.md

 This multi-layered monitoring approach provides me with both high-level insights and detailed analytics, enabling me to effectively manage and optimize my home lab environment.

+## AI Assistance

+This documentation was created with the assistance of AI.
+Through the collaboration with an AI language model, I was able to streamline the process of documenting my home lab setup, ensuring clarity and comprehensiveness in conveying the details of my infrastructure and configurations.
+This usage of AI technology has facilitated the documentation process, enabling me to focus on refining and enhancing my home lab environment.